-With no treatment capable of reversing the damage completely, and sometimes with no treatment other than prevention, early detection is vital to preserve the autonomy of the patient, who must implement a series of healthy habits.
+With no treatment capable of completely reversing the damage, and sometimes with no treatment other than prevention, early detection is vital to preserve the autonomy of the patient, who must implement a series of healthy habits.

 What is maculopathy and what causes it?

-In the retina there is a small surface, called the macula, which means spot in Latin because of its differentiated pigmentation, which is responsible for the eye being able to appreciate details that we need for everyday actions such as reading or recognising faces.
+In the retina there is a small area called the macula, which means 'spot' in Latin because of its distinct pigmentation.
+This area is responsible for the eye's ability to see the details we need for everyday activities such as reading or recognising faces.

 When there is damage to the macula of only 5 or 6 mm in width, the field of vision is affected, usually in the central area, with a central black spot or very blurred vision.
 This is called maculopathy, a disease that is usually acquired.
 As there are a number of risk factors and some cannot be controlled, cases of bilateral maculopathy end up being common, even though the problem usually begins by affecting only one eye.